SmokinCaterpillar/pypet/doc/source/tutorial.rst

     The environment makes use of logging.
 You can specify a folder where all log-files should be stored.
 Default is `current_working_directory/logs/`.

-* `log_level`

-    The level of logging.
-For more information see the logging_ module.

-* `log_stdout`:

-    *pypet* will log all console output.
-So even if you don't use the logging module but simple `print` statements in your python script, *pypet* can write these statements into the log files if you enable `log_stdout`.

 * `multiproc`

     If we want to use multiprocessing.
 We sure do so, so we set this to `True`.

 * `ncores`

     The number of cpu cores we want to utilize.
-More precisely the number of processes we start at the same time to calculate the single runs.
-Btw, there's usually no benefit to setting this value higher than the actual number of cores your computer has.
+More precisely, the number of processes we start at the same time to calculate the single runs.
+There's usually no benefit to setting this value higher than the actual number of cores your computer has.

 * `filename`